gasparaitisj/gasparaitisj.github.io/docs/_posts/2022-01-28-fuschia-and-layoffs.md

 # Google's Infamous Fuchsia OS & Mass Layoffs

-Google's built-from-scratch & open-source Fuchsia Operating System might just be one of the most company's most infamous projects.
+Google's built-from-scratch & open-source Fuchsia Operating System might just be one of the company's most infamous projects.

 Media outlets have been probing at Fuchsia OS becoming 'the Android replacer' ever since its UI was revealed.